Location: St. Stephen, Alabama

 Nicholas Said was born Mohammed Ali ben Said in Borno in Sudan in the 1830s.
 As a captive he traveled through North Africa, Arabia and Turkey and entered the service of Prince Troubetzkoy in Russia.
 He toured Europe and spoke seven languages.
-He voluntarily came to the United States and became a teacher.
-He published his autobiography in 1873 under the name Nicholas Said.
+He voluntarily came to the United States, became a teacher and settled in St. Stephens, Alabama.
+His autobiography, published in 1873 under the name Nicholas Said, ends in St. Stephens.

 Said, Nicholas.
 The Autobiography of Nicholas Said: a Native of Bornou, Eastern Soudan, Central Africa.
 Electronic Edition.
 Documenting the American South.
 University of North Carolina Chapel Hill.
 Accessed 1/20/2017.